-At the ceremony, children can act as ushers, hand out programs, circulate mass books or yarmulkes, or distribute packets of rice or rose petals.
-At the reception, kids can manage a guest book or pass out favors in a basket or on a tray.
+At the ceremony, children can act as ushers, hand out programs, circulate mass books or yarmulkes, distribute exit-toss packets, and more, depending on your specific event.
+At the reception, kids can contribute by doing things like managing a guest book or passing out favors in a basket or on a tray.
 Becker has also seen children (well rehearsed, of course) perform a group reading and young boys act as "train bearers."
-Just be sure to match the job to the kid's personality; if a child is introverted and prone to hiding behind his mom's skirt, then he most likely isn't going to love giving a public performance, no matter how talented he is.
+Just be sure to match the job to the kid's personality; if a child is introverted and prone to hiding behind Mom's skirt, that kid most likely isn't going to love giving a public performance, no matter how talented he or she is.

 There's no rule that says you must, but think of the bad feelings you'd engender if you didn't invite them.
-It's not an easy task, both emotionally and logistically, for parents to dress up kids in fancy clothes, prod them to do their given jobs, then tell them they have to miss the party.
+It's not an easy task—both emotionally and logistically—for parents to dress up kids in fancy clothes, prod them to do their given jobs, then tell them that they have to miss the party.
 The thoughtful thing to do is to invite them to the reception.
-If you're really intent on having a purely adult reception, at the very least allow the flower girl and ring bearer to attend the cocktail hour and offer to find them babysitters for the rest of the night.
+If you're really intent on having a purely-adult reception, though, at the very least allow the flower girl and ring bearer to attend the cocktail hour and offer to find them babysitters for the rest of the night.

 Do Kids Need a Special Menu?

 When it comes to food, children's meals make kids happier and are often less expensive.
-Becker suggests a small buffet or individual meals with kid-friendly foods like spaghetti, chicken fingers, and fruit cups.
+Becker suggests a small buffet or individual meals with kid-friendly foods (we recommend options that aren't messy!).
 Kaforey adds that children 13 and up should be able to eat adult fare, though you may want to ask parents about this ahead of time.

 Where Should the Kids Sit?

-If little guests are going to be in their own supervised room, experts suggest filling it with easy-to-coordinate activities -- including board games; gender-neutral, kid-appropriate movies; and simple art projects.
+If little guests are going to be in their own supervised room, experts suggest filling it with easy-to-coordinate activities—including board games, kid-appropriate movies, and simple art projects.
 Even better, create a "Kids' Club," says Becker, and hire insured childcare providers to act as counselors who set up themed activities.
 During a beach wedding, for instance, she suggests painting shells and reading stories about sea creatures.
 For couples with big budgets, consider hired entertainers such as balloon artists, magicians, and puppeteers.

-A lot of parents prefer to leave their child with a familiar sitter, says Kaforey, so this isn't an unusual scenario.
-If it's in your budget, by all means include the nanny; not only is it a generous gesture, but it will give the invited parents peace of mind.
-Seat the nanny wherever you're seating the children -- at the parents' table, a children's table, or in a separate room (be sure to include her in the head count for an adult meal).
-Also, remember that she'll require an escort card and place card.
-That said, you're in no way obligated to say yes.
+A lot of parents prefer to leave their child with a familiar caretaker, says Kaforey, so this isn't an unusual scenario.
+If it's in your budget, by all means include caretakers; not only is it a generous gesture, but it'll give the invited parents peace of mind.
+Seat caretakers wherever you're seating the children—at the parents' table, a children's table, or in a separate room (be sure to include them in the head count for an adult meal).
+Also, remember that they'll require escort cards and place cards.
+That said, you're in no way obligated to include them.
 Your guest list is your guest list, and you shouldn't have to invite someone just because someone wants you to.
 This is especially true if you're having an intimate affair with only your family and close friends in attendance or if you're on a tight budget.